 Obtain fresh water for your dog

-It is important that your dog has access to fresh water on hot days.
+Your dog must have access to fresh water on hot days.
 Make sure you give them a small meal beforehand and then ensure they have a fresh bowl once you leave.
-If your dog is vomiting or having diarrhoea, take them to the vet as soon as possible for a proper diagnosis and treatment.
+If your dog is vomiting or having diarrhea, take them to the vet as soon as possible for a proper diagnosis and treatment.
 And lastly, make sure they get some exercise by taking them for a quick walk around the block before you go.

 Feed them twice a day – even if you’re not there

-It doesn’t matter if you’re not around to take care of them – your dogs will still need their daily feed, brushings and walks.
-Make sure you give them these important necessities even if you can’t be there for them personally.
+It doesn’t matter if you’re not around to take care of them – your dogs will still need their daily feed, brushing, and walks.
+Make sure you give them these important necessities even if you can’t be there for them.
 This way, they’ll know that you love and want to care for them always.

 Make a list of what your dog needs

 Dogs need a lot of care and love, just like people.
-To make sure your dog is happy and healthy while you’re away, make sure to do the following: – Keep an eye on their health – if anything looks wrong, take them in for a check up as soon as possible. – Feed them a high-quality diet – they won’t be able to get the nutrients they need from your food. – Make sure they have enough toys, chew toys and exercise – they’ll be bored and might get into trouble. – Dogs need to drink lots of water while you’re away – at least two litres per day.
+To make sure your dog is happy and healthy while you’re away, make sure to do the following: – Keep an eye on their health – if anything looks wrong, take them in for a check-up as soon as possible. – Feed them a high-quality diet – they won’t be able to get the nutrients they need from your food. – Make sure they have enough toys, chew toys, and exercise – they’ll be bored and might get into trouble. – Dogs need to drink lots of water while you’re away – at least two liters per day.

 Check the weather forecast